Who should take the WLPT?

 Online World Language tests

-Online tests are offered in Arabic, Chinese, German, French, Japanese, Italian, Portuguese, Russian, Spanish, and Swahili.
+Online tests are offered in Arabic, Chinese, German, Greek, French, Japanese, Italian, Latin, Portuguese, Russian, Spanish, and Swahili.
 Complete online tests at least 2 weeks prior to attending Orientation.

 The tests are multiple choice and cover vocabulary, grammar, and reading comprehension.
 These are adaptive tests, which means that question difficulty will vary depending on how you responded to previous questions.
 You may not use books, notes, or any other materials or resources.
 Tests vary in length.